Code-Institute-Submissions/City-guide---Tallinn/README.md

 To provide a less noisy view for site user they could then click again on the specific recommendations group they are interested in and that opens up the recommendations itself.

 For Events site provides a link to home page of the events for purchase of tickets and more information.
 For other recommendations after clicking on the option most interesting user will be displayed the location for their choice on map, also maps will be scrolled in to view.
+When user clicks on provided marker, infowindow opens with link to website of the place in question.

 Maps has also been fitted with a search and auto-complete function that is location bias to Tallinn and provides the option to search for more locations of interest if the ones provided by site owner are not of interest.